matt-savvy/blog/posts/2024/08-02-More-Than-Switching-Branches.md

 %{
-  title: "More Than Switching Branches |  git checkout Does Everything (Video and Cheat Sheet)",
+  title: "More Than Switching Branches |  git checkout Does Everything",
   author: "Matt",
-  tags: ~w(git cheat-sheets),
+  tags: ~w(git cheat-sheets video),
   description: "checkout all these things you can do with this one command" }
 ---